 Addressing the problems of teen pregnancy, KAPPI (Knox Adolescent Pregnancy Prevention Initiative) is based at the Knox County Health Department and is part of a statewide effort.
 More

-Resources for mothers and the greater community, this section includes information on a Community Breastfeeding Resources guide, Breastfeeding Welcomed Here business pledge, the Knox Breastfriends support group and the TN Breastfeeding hotline.
+Resources for mothers and the greater community, this section includes information on a Community Breastfeeding Resources guide, Breastfeeding Welcomed Here business pledge, the Knox Breastfriends support group, as well as the prenatal breastfeeding education and counseling toolkit and the TN Breastfeeding hotline.
 More

 Having a healthy pregnancy is one of the best ways to promote a healthy birth.
 Prenatal care should begin in the first trimester of your pregnancy and continue with regular visits throughout your pregnancy as recommended by your physician.
 More.

 Works to establish and ensure public health preparedness and effective response capability to infectious disease outbreaks, bioterrorism, public health threats and other emergencies.

 Conducting surveillance and follow-up investigations of 54 diseases that are reportable by law in Tennessee.
 More

 Five Points Up is a community-led organization consisting of individuals and leaders from East Knoxville.
 The group's mission is to reduce health inequities in the Five Points neighborhood by beautifying and unifying East Knoxville.
 More